KoopaKiy/discord-guides/user/Inviting a bot to your server.md

 If you would like, you can also append required permissions to the end of your link.

->Information on permissions in the link:  https://discordapp.com/developers/docs/topics/permissions
+>Further information on permissions:  https://discordapp.com/developers/docs/topics/permissions

 >Example oauth link with permissions: https://discordapp.com/oauth2/authorize?client_id=170242612425392128&scope=bot&permissions=536083519